videojs/videojs-playlist/docs/api.md

 ```

 ### `playlistitem`
-Triggered after a source has been loaded and the player state has changed, but before the `play()` method is called on the new source.
+Triggered after a source has been loaded and the player state has changed.

 #### Event Details
 * **Event Argument:** The current instance of PlaylistItem that has just been loaded.